 Students majoring in a science or technology field have a wide number of opportunities available to them.
 Below are a number of links that will open the door to a wide variety of possibilities in many different disciplines:

-- RIT’s Pre-Med International Listings contains a very large number of research experiences (primarily for biology or chemistry majors, though there are others for Environmental Science students) taking place all over the world.
+- RIT’s Pre-Med International Listings contains a large number of research experiences.
+These are primarily for biology or chemistry majors, though there are others for Environmental Science students.
+These experiences take place all over the world.
 The majorities of these internships are paid and provide room and board, but not all.

-- Research Experiences for Undergraduates are funded through the National Science Foundation and offer fully supported research internships for students in many different disciplines in the sciences.
+- Research Experiences for Undergraduates are funded through the National Science Foundation.
+They offer fully supported research internships for students in different disciplines in the sciences.
 Most positions are in the US, but you can find international experiences (must be a US citizen to apply).